Skip to content

 1. Preheat your oven to 400°F (200°C).

-A: To make Texas Roadhouse-style sweet potatoes:
+A: To prepare Texas Roadhouse-style sweet potatoes:

 • Ingredients: